jamiefdhurst/obsidian-periodic-notes-provider/.github/COMMIT_CONVENTION.md

 - `[skip ci]` commits (auto-generated) are skipped from validation
 - Only non-releasable changes (docs/test/chore/build/ci/style/revert) won't trigger a release
 - If a PR contains both releasable and non-releasable commits, a release will be triggered
+- Dependabot is configured to use `chore(deps):` format automatically